Broadcast Communication (BCMN)

 BCMN 3340.
 ELECTRONIC NEWS.
 3 Hours.

-News writing and gathering for the electronic media; use of basic audio and video electronic equipment; editing of news stories for analysis and criticism.
-Prerequisite: Three hours of Math, COMM 2311 previously listed as JOUR 1345 (or concurrent enrollment), and a minimum grade of C (2.0/4.0 scale) or higher in BCMN 2347, BCMN 2357, BCMN 2358, BCMN 2360, and COMM 2315.
+News writing and gathering for radio, television, podcasting and streaming media; use of basic audio and video electronic equipment; editing of news stories for analysis and criticism.
+Prerequisite: Three hours of Math, COMM 2311 (or concurrent enrollment), and a grade of C or better in the following courses: BCMN 2347, BCMN 2357, BCMN 2358, and BCMN 2360.

 BCMN 3350.
 TELEVISION REPORTING I. 3 Hours.